WilliamCadenas21/st0263-p4/README.md

 I, Juan Gonzalo Quiroz Cadavid, declare that all the content aported by me is of my own authorship, and those slices of code that don't belong to me are explicitly  referenced.
 I contributed in the phase of data preparation, documentation, Kmeans implementation and deployment on EMR.

 ### Valentino Malvarmo

 I, Valentino Malvarmo, declare that all the content aported by me is of my own authorship.
 I contributed in the phase of data preparation, documentation, topic modeling and the deployment of the notebooks in the ADC.

 ### William Cadenas

+I, William Ricardo Cadenas Mantilla, declare that all the content aported by me is of my own authorship.
+I contributed in the phase of the selection of the method for clustering the data, and also documented all the theoretical framework and chosen the papers and revised all the theoretical concepts behind the implementation.